Mixology

 Mixology is an American sitcom that aired during the 2013–14 television season on ABC.
 The series was co-created by Jon Lucas and Scott Moore, who also serve as co-executive producers with Ryan Seacrest and Nina Wass for Ryan Seacrest Productions and ABC Studios.
 The series was green-lit by ABC for a series order pick up on May 10, 2013.

 On November 19, 2013, it was announced that the series would premiere on February 26, 2014.

-On May 8, 2014, ABC canceled Mixology after only one season.
+On May 8, 2014, ABC canceled the series after one season.

 Synopsis

 The series takes place all over the course of one night at a Manhattan bar called "Mix", where five women and five men meet up for more than just a casual conversation and a drink.
 Each episode follows two or three characters as they meet each other for the first time and from there determine the outcome in the finale, which is the end of the night.